 Witness, novelist, essayist, translator, linguist, chemist, and even entomologist.
 Primo Levi is a polyhedral author, and this course revisits his work in all its facets.
 We will privilege the most hybrid of his texts: The Search for Roots, an anthology that collects the author's favorite readings--a book assembled through the books of the others, but which represents Levi's most authentic portrait.
 By using this work as an entry point into Levi's universe, we will later explore his other texts, addressing issues such as the unsettling relationship between survival and testimony, the "sinful" choice of fiction, the oblique path towards autobiography, and the paradoxes of witnessing by proxy.

-Instructor(s): Maria Anna Mariani Terms Offered: Winter
+Instructor(s): Maria Anna Mariani Terms Offered: Course not taught in 2025-26

 Prerequisite(s): Open to advanced undergrads with consent of instructor.